Hammarberg/c2/README.md

 `c2_pre()` and `c2_post()` can be extended with pre and post assembly code.
 Post will only be executed if the assembly is successful.
 ## C pre-processor
-There is not a lot to add here but you have the complete power of the C pre-processor.
+You have the complete power of the C pre-processor.
 Some ideas and examples:
 ```
 #include "mymacros.s"
 #define SCREEN $0400